Treviso… A lesser-known neighbour of Venice (or how I spent the NY first day!)

 I was excited as I had already read that (breath in!)
 Benetton, Sisley, Stefanel, Tiramisu and Prosecco come from here!
 Eventually, everybody knows the above-mentioned but I bet you are about to read for this Italian city for the very first time!
 Such a shame that Venice takes all the reputation cookies!
-I was lucky enough to catch the busses straight away (the first one from the port to Venice and the second one from Venice to Treviso city center) and as I had been to Venice before, I spent no time there at all.
+I was lucky enough to catch the busses straight away (the first one from the port to Venice and the second one from Venice to Treviso city center) and as I had already been to Venice more than once, I spent no time there at all.

 Treviso is an 85.000 citizens city 30 km away from Venice – this may explain why it is not that popular among tourists.
 Admittedly , Italy has countless beautiful cities but Treviso has a different, attractive aura (quite difficult to be conveyed) even if it is not the prettiest one.
 The historical centre is full of narrow hidden streets, art installations, happy-staffed shops and Italian fashion (who can blame them?).
 The canals of the Sile river and the Venetian Walls (where you can walk redefining your life for the New Year!) are two extra good enough reasons for you to spend at least one more day here!
 Don’t expect to be impressed, it is more about feeling relaxed, walking and observing the locals’ life happening in a slow and authentic way (no, at the beautiful but touristic Venice you cant do that!).

-A watermill surrounded by locals’ homes!
+A hidden watermill surrounded by locals’ homes!